kurmasz-assignments/cis500-wordle-py/README.md

 # CIS 500 Project 2

+Remember to use the GitHub Classroom link [https://classroom.github.com/a/kzy4aYUu](https://classroom.github.com/a/kzy4aYUu).
+Please don't fork this repo.

 For this project, you are going to implement a _text-based_ version of Wordle that produces colored output.

 The goals of the project are to